particle-iot/docs/src/content/hardware/migration-guides/msom-b-series-migration-guide.md

 As the M SoM is a different platform ID and requires different firmware binaries it will require a separate product from bsom and b5som products.

+## Software differences

+### User firmware binary size

+One major advantage is that user firmware binaries can be up to 2048 Kbytes, instead of 256 Kbytes on Gen 3 devices using Device OS 3.1.0 or later.

+### Flash file system

+There is a 2 MB flash file system for storing user data.
+This is the same size as the Boron, B SoM, and Argon.
+The Tracker has a 4 MB flash file system.

 ### Voltage regulators

 #### VCC